Acquiring Honey Bees

 The next thing you will need to do is select a site for your potential honeybee hive.
 Personally, I would put them in location that is semi-isolated from people.
 This will save you a lot of time later in case someone says something about your beehive.

 Once you have selected a proper site for your beehive, you will need to go about acquiring the beekeeping equipment needed to successfully raise honeybees.
 Some of the beekeeping equipment you will need can be purchased used on Ebay or at other beekeeping stores.
-If you need further direction in finding and purchasing a beehive and other beekeeping equipment call your local state’s agriculture office for more information.
+If you need further direction in finding and purchasing a beehive and other beekeeping equipment call your local state's agriculture office or the Federation of American Beekeeper's for more information.

 Once your beehive is in place and you are satisfied that everything is in working order it's time to order your honeybees.
 The easiest way is to order honey bees is from an established apiary.
 You should plan on placing your bee order early in the winter months, most beekeeper's order their bees around January or February of each year.
 The apiaries will usually ship the honeybees in March or April.
 Most apiary's ship their honeybees via the U.S. postal service or some other major carrier such as Fedex or UPS.